MicrosoftDocs/memdocs/sccm/develop/core/understand/how-to-see-a-configuration-manager-view-by-using-sql-server.md

 ms.collection: M365-identity-device-management
 ---
 # How to See a Configuration Manager View by Using SQL Server
-The following examples demonstrate various Microsoft System Center Configuration Manager SQL view queries.
+The following examples demonstrate various Microsoft Configuration Manager SQL view queries.

 ## Examples